World News | Crew of Container Ship That Collided with Baltimore Bridge All Indian: Company | LatestLY

 New York, Mar 26 (PTI) The entire 22-member crew of the cargo ship that struck a major bridge in Baltimore early Tuesday, causing it to snap and plunge into the river below are Indians, the company said.

-The Singalpore-flagged container ship "Dali" collided with one of the pillars of the Francis Scott Key Bridge in Baltimore at approximately 1:30 am local time.
+The Singapore-flagged container ship "Dali" collided with one of the pillars of the Francis Scott Key Bridge in Baltimore at approximately 1:30 am local time.

 According to the vessel information provided by the Synergy Marine Group, the crew was “All Indian, 22 in total”.